 Standing charges vs membership feesA standing charge is a set fee that covers the cost of delivering energy to your home.
 It doesn’t change, no matter how much energy you use.
 A membership fee is a monthly charge that changes according to your total yearly energy use.

 Sometime during the second half of 2018, Outfox the Market quietly dropped the membership fee structure and went with the industry standard of unit rates and standing charges for Outfox the Market tariffs, also enacting four price increases in six months.
-This was not well-received, and the company became very unpopular, receiving a swathe of bad reviews online.
+This was not well-received, and the company became unpopular, receiving a swathe of bad reviews online.